CamaxtliLopez/mapgen/README.md

-# mapgen - Generate dungeon maps for the Worlds Without Number RPG
+# mapgen - Generate Point Crawls for the Worlds Without Number RPG

-WWN includes an algorithm for generating dungeons randomly.  mapgen is a PHP script which automates this algorithm.
+WWN includes an algorithm for generating point crawls randomly.  mapgen is a PHP script which automates this algorithm.

 ![example map](map.example.png)